Tauntybird/final-project/README.md

 - By Final Submission (12/6): Keep polishing, add NPCs and other details (items, pokemon) if you have time

 #### Milestone 2:
 - Added UV texturing, able to read tiles from a standardized tile sheet format.
-Only using two basic tiles for testing purposes this week, will prettify it next milestone.
+Only using two basic tiles for testing purposes this week, will prettify it next milestone
-- Coded basic procedural generator first using BSP to generate rooms and connecting them with corridors afterwards.
+- Coded basic procedural generator first using BSP to generate rooms and connecting them with corridors afterwards

+#### Milestone 3:
+- Mapped proper tiles to the layout of the dungeon
+- Added sliders for dungeon generation
+- Added option to pick between different tile maps
+- Added randomizer options
+- "Fixed" bright sprite borders from showing (moved all the UV coordinates in by ~1 px)